gskinner/flutter_animate/README.md

 A performant library that makes it simple to add almost any kind of animated effect in Flutter.

-1. Pre-built effects, like fade, scale, slide, flip, blur, shake, shimmer, and color effects (saturation and tint)
+1. Pre-built effects, like fade, scale, slide, flip, blur, shake, shimmer, shadows, and color effects (saturation and tint)
 2. Easy custom effects and simplified animated builders
 3. Synchronize animations to scroll, notifiers, or anything
 4. Integrated events